lewispb/segment2datadog/README.md

 ## Segment2Datadog

-This is a simple Flask app that provides an endpoint to receive events from segment via the webhooks destination.
+This is a simple Flask app that provides an endpoint to receive events from Segment via the webhooks destination.
 The flask app will forward the received events to Datadog as a counter.

 ## Requirements:

-- Heroku account to deploy this app.
+- [Heroku](https://www.heroku.com/) account to deploy this app.
-- Segment account with your source events.
+- [Segment](https://segment.com/) account with your source events.
-- Datadog account where your events will be forwarded.
+- [Datadog](https://www.datadoghq.com/) account where your events will be forwarded.

 ## Dependencies: